Explore our expert-made templates & start with the right one for you.

 You can read more about stream, batch and micro-batch processing here.

 Amazon S3 is schema-agnostic.
 It doesn’t care about data formats and structure – you can just store whatever data you want and it deals with it perfectly and at a low cost.
-It’s important to store the data in the lake in an optimal manner, for example: avoid small files and use the best optimal format for your use-case (read more about dealing with small files on S3).
+It’s important to store the data in the lake in an optimal manner.
+For example: avoid small files and use the best optimal format for your use case (read more about dealing with small files on S3).

 While S3 is an excellent and low-cost option for storage, it doesn’t give you tools to manage schema, which means you’re not always sure exactly what’s going into your lake.
-Maintaining a schema layer on-top of your data lake helps you maintain control and avoid ‘data swamp’ scenarios.
-The solution for that is to either develop a schema management tool yourself or use over the shelf tools to do it yourself such as Upsolver Data Lake ETL which provides automatic schema-on read.
-Read more about using schema discovery to explore streaming data.
+Maintaining a schema layer on top of your data lake helps you maintain control and avoid “data swamp” scenarios.
+The solution for that is either to develop a schema management tool yourself or use existing such as Upsolver SQLake to do it, which provides automatic schema-on-read.

 Data Preparation for Analytics